A Theoretical Framework for Statistical Evaluability of Generative Models: Introduction

 Another example comes from statistical learning theory: one of the most fundamental performance metrics is Total Variation Distance (TV), defined as $\TV(q^\star, q) = \frac{1}{2} \int_{\cX} |q^\star(x) - q(x)|dx$\footnote{If $\cX$ is finite, TV can instead be written as a sum}.
 TV is a natural metric for evaluating the distance between two distributions.
 However, as shown in prior work, when the domain is huge, TV is not estimable, which means that given two models, we cannot determine which one has lower TV distance to~$q^\star$ even when the test data size is large.

 In this work, we introduce a theoretical framework for evaluating generative models and establish evaluability results for a range of commonly used metrics.
-We study two main categories of performance metrics: test-based metrics and $\alpha$-Renyi divergences (for $\alpha > 1$).
+We study two main categories of performance metrics: test-based metrics and $\alpha$-R\'enyi divergences (for $\alpha > 1$).

 Test-based metrics evaluate models by applying test functions that map each data point to a real value.
 For example, a correctness test for code returns $1$ if the code is correct, and a length test for an email returns its length.
-A single test metric compares the difference between the expected test result under the ground-truth distribution and the model distribution.
+A single test metric compares the difference between the expected test result under the ground truth distribution and the model distribution.
 Integral probability metrics (IPMs) consider a class of such tests and take the maximum difference over all tests in the class.
 We show that the evaluability of IPMs is closely tied to measures of statistical complexity of the test class: finite VC dimension for binary tests and finite fat-shattering dimension for real-valued tests are sufficient for strong evaluability.

 The class of $\alpha$-R\'enyi divergences directly measures distributional similarity and can be unbounded.
 We establish that such metrics are fundamentally not evaluable from finite samples, as their values can be determined by rare events that are undetectable in practice.